thekrprince/To-Do-App-React/README.md

-# Created to-do app using React Hooks
+# Created this To Do app using React Hooks